joshagirgis/WireNoArduino/README.md

 # WireNoArduino
 I wanted to use the Wire library without the other arduino core libraries to save memory and to reduce my code hinging on pins_arduino.h and Arduino.h.
 Basically I brute force moved things that were needed into the twi.c file.
 Also I removed the Stream usages.
-So if your code needs that this won't work.
+So if your code needs that, this may not work.

 To adjust for your application: in twi.c -> twi_init()